AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 • 2001 - Ongoing - Financial support and support with urgent needs

-• 2001 - Ongoing - Referral to a lawyer/solicitor
+• 2001 - Ongoing - Referral to experienced immigration lawyer/solicitor

 • 2011- 2019 Monthly peer to peer support forum for survivors, including tours and visits